Upwork: A New Inflection Point

 Key takeaways

 Prior to the coronavirus, most investors regarded Upwork as a rather insignificant company filling an obscure niche for freelance workers.
 Now, however, remote work has moved into the mainstream - both for freelancers and large corporate employers.
 Upwork has seen encouraging trends, reporting acceleration in revenue on top of record-setting job postings and site traffic, and has a plan to sustain >20% y/y revenue growth over the next few years.
-Sitting at a valuation of just over 5x forward revenues despite its positive exposure to the pandemic and remote-work trends, I believe Upwork still has plenty of room to rise higher.
+Sitting at a valuation of just under 5x forward revenues despite its positive exposure to the pandemic and remote-work trends, I believe Upwork still has plenty of room to rise higher.

 Disclosure: I am/we are long UPWK.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.